mrpotatoes/computer-science-in-javascript/philosophies/variable-naming.md

 # Variable Naming
-> Write your code in such a fashion that the consumer of said code can build as if it is a throught through API but it's declarative. - Me
+> Write your code in such a fashion that the consumer of said code can build their code as if it is a throught through API but it's declarative. - Me[1]

 One thing I notice in many parts of code is where we will write functions so long that we require variables to have complex names in order to keep track of what each of them do.
 Here is some simple code from another one of my docs:
 ```js